-The League of Women Voters believes:
+The League of Women Voters believes re-

-- In representative government and in the individual liberties established in the Constitution of the United States; that all powers of the U.S. government should be exercised within the constitutional framework of a balance among the three branches of government: legislative, executive and judicial. - That democratic government depends upon informed and active participation in government and requires that governmental bodies protect the citizen's right to know by giving adequate notice of proposed actions, holding open meetings and making public records accessible. - That every citizen should be protected in the right to vote; that every person should have access to free public education that provides equal opportunity for all; and that no person or group should suffer legal, economic or administrative discrimination. - That efficient and economical government requires competent personnel, the clear assignment of responsibility, adequate financing and coordination among the different agencies and levels of government. - That responsible government should be responsive to the will of the people; that government should maintain an equitable and flexible system of taxation, promote the conservation and development of natural resources in the public interest, share in the solution of economic and social problems that affect the general welfare, promote a sound economy and adopt domestic policies that facilitate the solution of international problems. - That cooperation with other nations is essential in the search for solutions to world problems and that development of international organization and international law is imperative in the promotion of world peace.
+sponsible government should be responsive to the will of the people; government should maintain an equitable and flexible system of taxation, promote the conservation and development of natural resources in the public interest, share in the solution of economic and social problems that affect the general welfare, promote a sound economy, and adopt domestic policies that facilitate the solution of international problems.

+The League of Women Voters believes cooperation with other nations is essential in the search for solutions to world problems and that development of international organization and international law is imperative in the promotion of world peace.

-PRINCIPLE (LWVCO)
+PRINCIPLES (LWVCO)

-Sustainability is a way of life which seeks a balance in meeting current environmental, economic and human needs without compromising the ability of future generations to meet the same goal.
-The concept of Sustainability is implicit in the Principles of the League of Women Voters.
-League positions are in compliance with the fundamental principle of Sustainability, recognizing the interdependency among issues of public policy and the impact of current decisions on the global welfare of future generations.
-(Adopted 2010)
+Sustainability is a way of life that seeks a balance in meeting current environmental, economic, and human needs without compromising the ability of future generations to meet the same goal.
+The concept of Sustainability is implicit in the Principles of the League of Women Voter.
+League positions follow the fundamental principle of Sustainability, recognizing the interdependency among issues of public policy and the impact of current decisions on the global welfare of future generations.